Excel-DNA/IntelliSense/README.md

 Future direction
 ----------------

-Moving beyond the proof-of-concept we need to check different Excel and Windows versions.
+The first step is to stabilize the current implementation, and resolve how the feature will be distributed.
+Since the IntelliSense extension can onyl be provided by one add-in loaded into Excel, different add-ins providing the service will have to cooperate.

+Once a basic implementation is working, there is scope for quite a lot of enhancement.
+For example, we could add support for:

+  * enum lists and other parameter selection and validation
+  * links to forms or hyperlinks to help
+  * enhanced argument selection controls, like a date selector

-The intention is that the Excel-DNA IntelliSense helper could be used both to add IntelliSense help for UDF defined in Excel-DNA based add-ins, and for VBA-based functions.
+The intention is also that the Excel-DNA IntelliSense helper could be used both to add IntelliSense help for UDFs defined in Excel-DNA based add-ins, and for VBA-based functions.
 We'd need to use some kind of definition file or registration function to allow the VBA function to register the descriptions.

 Support and participation
 -------------------------
-The current solution is built with Visual Studio 2012.
+"We accept pull requests" ;-)
+Any help or feedback is greatly appreciated.

-"We accept pull requests" ;-) Please log bugs and feature suggestions on the GitHub 'Issues' page.
+Please log bugs and feature suggestions on the GitHub 'Issues' page.

 For general comments or discussion, use the Excel-DNA forum at https://groups.google.com/forum/#!forum/exceldna .